 Relax, it’s okay.
-The big business plan gig is really not for us small, home-based owners.
+The big business plan is really not for small, home-based owners.
 So, scrap the big business plan.

 Here’s an idea better than the Big Business Plan.

-It’s not that big business plans don’t work for us, rather, they can’t work.
+It’s not that big business plans don’t work for small business and solo entrepreneurs, rather, they can’t work.

 The traditional business plan is really only for one reason – to sell your business idea to investors.
 If you’re looking for venture capital, you have to put together a big business plan, and a very good one at that.
 While a very small sampling of you may wish to go this direction, the reality is that most home-based business owners are simply wanting to make a decent living at home.